675 Credit Score to 699 Credit Score

 If you find yourself in a situation where you need to file for bankruptcy, your credit score is less significant than the grounds for filing.
 A looming paycheck garnishment or mortgage foreclosure is not as urgent as getting a new loan or credit card.
 However, once you’ve been granted bankruptcy relief, you could discover that the bankruptcy really helps your credit.
 Even though your bankruptcy will appear on your credit report for up to 10 years, this is true.

 Bankruptcy provides you the chance to start over by erasing your debt history.
 You have another opportunity to get your finances in order.
-You can create the groundwork for creating a solid credit history if you budget correctly and are diligent with your money.
+You can create the groundwork for creating a solid credit history if you budget correctly and diligently manage your money.

 Contact O’Bryan Law Offices for Credit Counseling

 We put our extensive knowledge of credit and bankruptcy to work for our clients at O’Bryan Law Offices.
 We can assist them whether they want to file for bankruptcy to reorganize their finances or just require debt counseling.
-A knowledgeable Louisville bankruptcy lawyer will walk you through each stage of the process and guarantee that you emerge in a better financial situation.
-Call 502-400-4020 today for more information or to book your free consultation.
+A knowledgeable Louisville bankruptcy lawyer will walk you through each stage of the process and help you emerge in a better financial situation.
+We can help you access and analyze your free credit report to have a better understanding of how to raise your score.
+Call 502-339-0222 today for more information or to book your free consultation.